cark/clojure-cli-portable/README.md

 script/docker_build
 ```
 The result will be placed in `dockerout/`
-#### Installing
-- Unpack anywhere you like
-- symlink from one of your bin directories
-- Set executable permissions where needed
 ### Mac
 While I haven't tested this at all, I think this can be built on Mac too, with maybe some slight adjustments in
 the build scripts...
 Once again, the official scripts are good enough there.